Bartapapa/legend/docs/pages/base-rules.md

 *  <b>Dungeon</b>.
 Obsidian skull, adamantium doorknob, orb of annihilation, and drow silkmail.
 *  <b>Religious</b>.
 Platinum prayer beads, decrepit tome of tenets, prayer rug and saint fingerbones.

+Some treasures are <b>Divisible</b>, which means that they can be used to buy multiple things of their worth.
+For example, a <b>Wad of bills</b> could be something like 3d6, while a <b>Bag of coins</b> could be 2d4.
+When you buy something of that value, you reduce the number of dice by one.

 ### Weaponry

 Weapons are separated into different categories.